The Wicker Man: 3-Disc Collector's Edition Review

 Unavailability can condemn a film to obscurity or it can cause its reputation to be inflated.
 To me, The Wicker Man has been, and can be, overrated.
 Yet there is something unique about it, something intangible that lurks within its sprocket holes – a film with a strange, distinctive atmosphere.
 For a horror film there is little overt horror, until the end, when Howie has his appointment with the Wicker Man of the title, which is one of the most disturbingly bleak scenes in British cinema.

-The Wicker Man was previously released by Warner Brothers in a two-disc edition.
+was previously released by Warner Brothers in a two-disc edition.
 With the rights to the StudioCanal catalogue passing to them, Optimum have reissued the film in this three-disc Collector’s edition, which is encoded for Region 2 only.
 Optimum’s edition is much the same as Warner’s, with some minor extras deleted, one significant extra added, with the third disc being the soundtrack CD.

 Both the original theatrical version (84:01) and the director’s cut (99:40) are included, both given anamorphic transfers in the original ratio of 1.85:1.
 The additional scenes in the director’s cut are remastered from a video copy, and the noticeable drop in picture quality makes them easy to spot.
 Otherwise the transfer is fine, faithful to Waxman’s soft-focus camerawork.